Eleanor Smith Pegg Exhibit Hall

 The Eleanor Smith Pegg Exhibit and Information Hall, located in the central area of the building, welcomes visitors as they enter the Garden through the large breezeway.
 The main floor of this wing accommodates our Garden Shop, library, art gallery, and volunteer break room.
 The upper floor provides space for administrative offices.

-Up Now: Saving Our Wildflowers
+Up Now: Saving Our Seeds

 Wildflower of the Year Quilts